NVIDIA/TensorRT/demo/HuggingFace/NNDF/README.md

 * Re-use high level measurement tools supplied by well known frameworks
 * Ensure fair platform for timing TRT performance alongside other frameworks by using the same post-processing code.
-* NNDT (Neural Network Driven Testing) can be used to interface with NNDF developed project to test networks directly.